+In this article, we discuss the 7 Best Tablets for Teachers and provide our recommendations to save teachers time and stress.
 What’s the best tablet for teaching?
 Well, in all honesty, it’s a bit tied between iPad Pro and the Samsung Galaxy Tab, but depending on your budget, there are choices.
-With this in mind, we’ll take a look at the best tables for teachers in 2021.
+With this in mind, we’ll take a look at the best tables for teachers.

 Often enough, Apple products are viewed as the go-to solution in plenty of niches.
-For a lot of people, they’re also the manufacturers of some of the best tablets for teachers in 2021.
-However, you should know that there are different iPad versions available for purchase.
-The standard model is equipped with a decent processor and a screen a little over 10 inches layered with a retina display.
+For a lot of people, they’re also the manufacturers of some of the best tablets for teachers.
+However, you should know (you might already know) that there are different iPad versions available for purchase.
+The 10th generation iPad tablet is equipped with a good processor and a screen of just under 11 inches layered with a liquid retina display.

 Moving on, it’s also important to note that the tablet has more than decent battery life.
 On a full charge, you’ll be able to use it for around 10 hours.
 That’s more than enough time for a single workday of any kind of teacher.
 Also, the stereo speakers of the tablet are more than adequate; though you’re not likely to use the tablet as the primary audio output device in a large class.

-The camera is not bad for a tablet; though the 8MP back camera won’t blow you away, it’s not that big of a deal in this context.
+The camera is good for a tablet at 12MP front & back cameras although it may be a moot point in this context.
 After all, tablets aren’t used for taking photos in classrooms; at least not often.
 The part where this device truly shines is the Apple Pencil.
 If you have this peripheral, you’ll be able to use the iPad for classroom work more easily than ever.
 There’s no more using your finger to write, or conduct lessons.

 – Excellent battery life